15 Employee Turnover Statistics To Shape Your Retention

 • Only 39% of employees were recognised for their contributions in the three months prior to their last job departure.

-It is important to always give positive recognition for great work, as without it, people feel unappreciated, demotivated and unengaged.
+It is essential to always give positive recognition for great work, as without it, people feel unappreciated, demotivated and unengaged.
 Read our blog on how to make employee appreciation more meaningful.

 Consider how to make employee appreciation more meaningful.